80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a deep, loud noise often the sound of an explosion

-Example sentence Every passenger heard the boom, before the plane started falling down.
+Example in a sentence Every passenger heard the boom, before the plane started falling down.

 8. Boing